Beat Call Reluctance With These 6 Strategies

 - Take full advantage of what Vulcan 7 brings to your business, from the best Expired and FSBO leads, to a world class CRM and dialer.
 And here’s the thing: Vulcan 7 is intuitive and easy-to-use.

-- Use your scripts.
+- Use your real estate scripts.
 We recently blogged about the value of scripts in helping to guide your phone prospecting efforts.
 In particular, your scripts can help with objections, which can be intimidating for many agents.

 It takes dedication, perseverance and, above all, courage to be a top performing real estate agent.
 As we said above, instead of fearing rejection, embrace, and get comfortable with it.
 Above all, don’t take it personally.